cryptomator/cryptomator.github.io/content/protecting-data-against-ai.en.md

 **How does Cryptomator differ from other encryption solutions?**

 Cryptomator is specifically designed for the encryption of cloud data and offers seamless integration with common cloud services.
-Unlike many other solutions, Cryptomator is an open source application, which means that the [source code is publicly available](https://github.com/cryptomator) and verifiable.
+Unlike many other solutions, Cryptomator is an open-source application, which means that the [source code is publicly available](https://github.com/cryptomator) and verifiable.
 This increases confidence in the security and integrity of the software.
 Cryptomator is also easy to use and requires no prior technical knowledge.

 **Can I integrate Cryptomator into my existing backup strategy?**